Search

 The interview may take 60-90mins, so please give yourself this time to commit fully to the process.
 Before the interview, please take some time to think about your relationship with food, life events and periods of weight loss/gain throughout your life, to help to get the most accurate “map” of your food journey.
 We will send you a detailed pre-evaluation assessment questionnaire to complete to help you access these memories.

-SUGAR is not designed to be therapy; however, many clients say it is a therapeutic process where they have been “heard” perhaps for the first time.
+The SUGAR Diagnosis Assessment is not designed to be therapy; however, many clients say it is a therapeutic process where they have been “heard” perhaps for the first time.

-Your SUGAR practitioner will show you the preliminary results at the conclusion of the interview and then arrange a follow up appointment within seven days to give you a comprehensive report with recommendations for any future treatment, should this be indicated by the results.
+Your SUGAR practitioner will show you the preliminary results at the conclusion of the interview and then arrange a follow up appointment within seven days to give you a comprehensive report with recommendations for any further sugar addiction treatment, should this be indicated by the results.

 In addition, we offer 7 days of focused one to one support via VOXER and unlimited access to our weekly support group.